techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 ---
 layout: post
-title: "JavaScript Reactive/Asynchronous Code with RxJS 6 & Angular 10: Callbacks, Promises and Observables"
+title: "JavaScript Reactive/Asynchronous Code with RxJS 6, TypeScript & Angular 10: Callbacks, Promises and Observables"
 image: "images/content/angular.png"
 excerpt: "In this tutorial, we'll learn to use the RxJS 6 library with Angular 10.9.
 We'll learn about how to import the Observable class and the other operators.
 How to subscribe and unsubscribe from Observables, how to import and call operators and wrap them with the `pipe()` function.
 We'll also see how to use the async pipe to subscribe to Observables from templates"
 date: 2020-05-04